 C. Waste prevention and minimization

 Both the Basel and Stockholm conventions advocate waste prevention and minimization.
-PFOS, its salts and PFOSF are restricted under the Stockholm Convention to a limited number of acceptable purposes, as provided in part I of Annex B to the Convention.
+PFOS, its salts and PFOSF are restricted under the Stockholm Convention to a limited number of acceptable purposes, as provided in part I of Annex B to the Convention and for and of PFOA, its salts and PFOA-related compounds as provide in part X of Annex A..

-Wastes containing PFOS and its related substances should be minimized through isolation and source separation to prevent mixing and contamination of other waste streams.
+Wastes containing PFOS and PFOA and their related substances should be minimized through isolation and source separation to prevent mixing and contamination of other waste streams.

-The mixing and blending of wastes with a content of PFOS, its salts and PFOSF above 50 mg/kg with other materials solely for the purpose of generating a mixture with a content of PFOS, its salts or PFOSF at or below 50 mg/kg is not environmentally sound.
+The mixing and blending of wastes with a content of PFOS, its salts and PFOSF at or above 50 mg/kg and wastes with a content of PFOA, its salts or PFOA-related compounds above [xx] mg/kg with other materials solely for the purpose of generating a mixture with a content of PFOS, its salts or PFOSF below 50 mg/kg and wastes with a content of PFOA, its salts or PFOA-related compounds at or below [xx] mg/kg is not environmentally sound.
 Nevertheless, the mixing or blending of materials as a pre-treatment method may be necessary in order to enable treatment or to optimize treatment efficiency.

 For further information, see paragraph 5 and section IV.C of the general technical guidelines.

+There is no single chemical or non-chemical alternative to PFOS or PFOA.
+For PFOS, existing alternatives according to uses that have been identified can be found in the BAT/BEP Guidance prepared under the Stockholm Convention (UNEP, 2017).
+This document is under revision by the Group of BAT/BEP experts presently to reflect the changes based on decision SC-9/4.

+It should be noted that some PFAS-manufacturers in China and Italy have initiated the production of perfluorohexane sulfonyl fluoride and its derivatives as replacements of POSF-based chemicals (e.g., in textile finishing agents).
+However, these substances are not suitable as alternatives, since they are potential precursors of perfluorohexanesulfonic acid (PFHxS) that is proposed for listing into the Stockholm Convention by the POPs Review Committee (UNEP (2019, POPRC-15) .

 D. Identification of wastes

 Article 6, paragraph 1 (a), of the Stockholm Convention requires each party to, inter alia, develop appropriate strategies for the identification of products and articles in use and wastes consisting of, containing or contaminated with POPs.
-The identification of PFOS wastes is the starting point for their effective ESM.
+The identification of PFOS and PFOA wastes is the starting point for their effective ESM.

 For general information on identification of wastes, see section IV.D of the general technical guidelines.